Russia races Tom Cruise and Elon Musk for first movie in space

 But it is also part of a geopolitical battle his country is engaged in with Washington, according to a recent interview he gave to a Moscow tabloid.

-"Cinema was long ago turned into a powerful propaganda tool," he told popular daily Komsomolskaya Pravda in June.
+"Cinema was long ago turned into a powerful propaganda tool," he told popular daily Komsomolskaya Pravda last month.

-Mr Rogozin said in the interview that Cruise and Liman had initially approached Roscosmos in early 2020 to collaborate on the film.
+Mr Rogozin said in the interview that Cruise and Liman had initially approached Roscosmos early last year to collaborate on the film.

 But, he said, unnamed "political forces" pressured them to give up on the idea of working with the Russians.